eric07109/restaurant_forum/note.md

 #Notes on Ruby
-* What is 'params' for Ruby?
+* What is 'params' in Ruby?